-- Very recently experiencing difficulties in your relationship.
+- you are very recently experiencing difficulties in your relationship.

-- Both willing and determined to make the relationship better.
+- you are both willing and determined to make the relationship better.

-- Can afford a certified, experienced and compassionate counsellor.
+- you can afford a certified, experienced and compassionate counsellor.

-- Have a good rapport with your counsellor.
+- you have a good rapport with your counsellor.

 - You’ve been experiencing complex marital issues for years.